Adjustment of Status

 You can become a lawful permanent resident by adjusting your status in immigration removal proceedings.
 Eckdish & Hall attorneys can help you obtain your Adjustment of Status even if you overstayed your I-94 Departure Date.
 Eligibility factors include:

 · You had a valid entry visa, were inspected & admitted to the U.S. but then overstayed your visa;

 · You have a qualifying relationship through an immediate relative U.S. citizen or lawful permanent resident; · You are in removal proceedings and your immediate relative can file for your adjustment of status as a defense to deportation.

-Lawyers Stephen Eckdish and Ben Hall have obtained winning results applying their Immigration & Criminal Defense expertise as recognized experts over the years.
+Lawyer Ben Hall have obtained winning results applying their Immigration and Criminal Defense expertise as recognized experts over the years.

 Adjustment of Status refers to the process of becoming a lawful permanent resident.
 The most common form of adjustment is family based.
 You as the beneficiary must have a qualifying relationship with a U.S. citizen or lawful permanent resident.
 There must also be a visa immediately available to you.

 Eligibility in most cases requires that you have entered the U.S. lawfully and that you remain admissible to the U.S. You can adjust your status even if you overstayed beyond your I-94 departure date, provided that you do not have any criminal convictions.
 If you had a valid visa and were inspected and admitted at a point of entry upon arrival into the U.S., then you can adjust unless you are convicted of certain crimes.
 In such a case, we provide specialized legal services for Post Conviction Relief (PCR) to vacate and dismiss your conviction(s) so that you can apply to adjust your status or terminate your removal proceedings (deportation).
 [See Post Conviction Relief and Motions to Terminate sections for further case illustrations and details in our Website.]